-Pilgrims will find the rest of the baggage in the Coach Park, where the coaches to London and Ely will also be waiting.
+The coaches to London and Ely will be waiting in the Coach Park.
 (On transport options, see below.)

 4.3 Staying on Sunday night and Mass on Monday

 Those wishing to stay in Walsingham on Sunday night must make their own accommodation arrangements.
 See §4.6 below for suggestions.